 Want to give your baby girl a name that will inspire her forever?
-Look no further than these 2o names based on historical and modern feminists:
+Look no further than these names based on historical and modern feminists:

-Michelle may be the belle of a famous Beatles song, but most recently it brings to mind America’s last and much-loved First Lady, Michelle Obama.
+Michelle may be the belle of a famous Beatles song, but most recently it brings to mind America’s much-loved former First Lady, Michelle Obama.
 A lawyer and writer, she used her platform to advocate for women’s and LGBTQ rights, education, arts and nutrition.
 The name Michelle means “who is like God.”

 This soft-sounding name lead a huge movement during the Second World War when an icon known as Rosie the Riveter became the face of feminism and economic power during this era.
 Rosie the Riveter appeared in posters (most famously flexing her bicep and roaring “We can do it!”) representing the factory-working women who contributed munitions and supplies to the war effort.
 Rosie is the shortened version of Rose, the flower.

 Mexican-born visual artist Frida Kahlo was born in 1907 and lived only until 47, but she remains one of the most celebrated feminist icons.
 Best known for her colourful yet often emotionally dark self-portraits, Kahlo captured the female experience and form through her paintings.
 The name Frida means “peaceful.”

 One of the most celebrated American poets, memoirists and civil rights activists, Maya Angelou worked alongside Martin Luther King and Malcolm X and was deemed by Oprah Winfrey as her “mother-mentor-sister-friend.”
 She was a voice for the black community and for women, and has inspired countless people around the world.
 Maya means “water.”

 Name your little leader after the first female party leader in Canada, Audrey McLaughlin.
 She was at the front of Canada’s New Democratic Party from 1989 to 1995.
 The name Audrey means “noble strength.”